mohammedalhaq/lab7/README.md

-# lab7
+# lab7-solution
-A simple calculator with SDD using Antlr
+Using SDD to implement a calculator